ngmvus/MT6765_KB_EXTRACTION/README.md

 		+---------------------------------------------------------------+
  - #  #
 # The action #
- - # Locating the attestation data cipher text #
+ - # Locating the attestation data ciphertext #
 	As we mentioned, the target ciphertext may be stored in a secure place like RPMB.

 	The collected raw RPMB dump from my device: